FAQs

 We ship worldwide.
 All machines are shipped directly from our new production facility in Cambridge, U.K.

-Will I have to pay VAT or duty when my machine arrives?
+Will I have to pay VAT or duty when my orders arrives?

 How long does shipping take?